edemir-matcomp/OLACEFS_DAM/4_Change_Detection/README.md

 ```
 ### Google Colab Notebook

-First of all copy the file "models.py" and the weights of the trained network into your Google Drive.
+First of all, copy the file "models.py" and the weights of the trained network into your Google Drive.
 Then, follow the instructions in "GEE_Desmatamento.ipynb".